krishan-here/workout-app/README.md

 2. planning to track workout routine.

-Want some guidance to proceed with it.
+Want some guidance to proceed with it. let see who can help us.